-Serbia, Bosnia mining: Mineco Ltd mining, good results and further investment in lead and zinc mines25.
-May 2015. / Mining
+Serbia, Bosnia mining: Mineco Ltd mining, good results and further investment in lead and zinc mines, Mining

 UK company Mineco Ltd ( Mineco Limited) has been achieving good results in its two active lead and zinc mines in Serbia and intends to continue investing in this business because there are still vast unexploited resources”, said the managers of this British company.